RsyncProject/rsync/rsyncd.conf.5.md

     >     fe80::%link1/64
     >     fe80::%link1/ffff:ffff:ffff:ffff::

-    You can also combine "hosts allow" with a separate "hosts deny" parameter.
-    If both parameters are specified then the "hosts allow" parameter is checked first and a match results in the client being able to connect.
-The "hosts deny" parameter is then checked and a match means that the host is rejected.
-If the host does not match either the "hosts allow" or the "hosts deny" patterns then it is allowed to connect.
+    You can also combine "hosts allow" with "hosts deny" as a way to add exceptions to your deny list.
+When both parameters are specified, the "hosts allow" parameter is checked first and a match results in the client being able to connect.
+A non-allowed host is then matched against the "hosts deny" list to see if it should be rejected.
+A host that does not match either list is allowed to connect.

     The default is no "hosts allow" parameter, which means all hosts can connect.